TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

          (SQL WHERE clause)

    Description
-         The items from "foreign\_table" are selected with this WHERE-clause.
+         The items from :ref:`foreign_table <columns-select-properties-foreign-table>`
+         are selected with this WHERE-clause.

          The table is joined with the "pages"-table and items are selected only from pages where the user has read access!
 (Not checking DB mount